 More often than not, the cause of a backup in your lateral is from items that the line is not designed to handle.
 This could include items such as children's toys, underwear, towels, diapers, paper products (other than toilet paper), keys and even false teeth.
 To avoid flushing these items, remember to close the toilet lid.
 What you flush down your toilet may not always affect you, but it might cause problems for your neighbors!
-A backup may also be caused by natural problems such as root intrusion, which are tree roots that have grown into the sanitary sewer lateral.
+A backup may also be caused if you have roots in your lateral.

-Ways to Prevent Backups in Your Sanitary Sewer Lateral and in the Township Sanitary Sewer Main
+Ways to Prevent Backups in Your Lateral and in the Township Main

-Property owner' can do many things to prevent his/her sanitary sewer lateral from backing up.
-The very same things a property owner can do to prevent a back up in his/her lateral can also help to prevent backups in the Township sanitary sewer main as well.
+The property owner can do many things to prevent his/her lateral from backing up.
+The very same things a property owner can do to prevent a back up in his/her lateral can also help to prevent backups in the Township main as well.
 When everyone is careful about how they dispose of certain products, the entire system is a great deal more efficient, it causes fewer backups, saves money, and prevents stress.